cordialgerm/foe_foundry/data/5e_canonical/giant_eagle.md

 ***Talons***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 10 (2d6+3) slashing damage.

 A **giant eagle** is a noble creature that speaks its own language and understands speech in the Common tongue.
-A mated pair of giant eagles typically has up to four eggs or young in their nest (treat the young as normal eagles).
+A mated pair of giant eagles typically has up to four eggs or young in their nest (treat the young as normal eagles).</statblock>